VikramTiwari/reverse-geocode/README.md

 ## Features

-- Zero dependencies
+- Minimal dependencies
-- Quick city level lookups
+- Quick lookups
+- Multiple API methods
-- Only US dataset as of now, more coming soon.
+- US dataset as of now, more coming soon

 ## How to use